 - Pop-unders are not permitted.

 - Except for ad units specifically designated as expandable, ads may not grow beyond the dimensions of their designated ad slots.
+Close buttons must be present for any ad units that interrupt or obstruct the publisher content experience, such as expandable creatives, takeover, etc.

 - Ads may not contain viruses, spyware, trojan horses, or malware of any sort.
 Ads may not attempt to download executable files without user initiation.